top of page

 Elizabeth Cady Stanton and the Feminist Foundations of Family Law (New York University Press 2016) extends the discussion of Stanton’s impact on modern-day feminism by analyzing her intellectual contributions to—and personal experiences with—family law.
 Stanton’s work on family issues has been overshadowed by her work (especially with Susan B. Anthony) on woman’s suffrage.
 But throughout her fifty-year career, Stanton emphasized reform of the private sphere of the family as central to achieving women’s equality.
 By weaving together law, feminist theory, and history, Thomas explores Stanton’s little-examined philosophies on and proposals for women’s equality in marriage, divorce, and family, and reveals that the campaigns for equal gender roles in the family that came to the fore in the 1960s and ’70s had nineteenth-century roots.
 Using feminist legal theory as a lens to interpret Stanton’s political, legal, and personal work on the family, Thomas argues that Stanton’s positions on divorce, working mothers, domestic violence, childcare, and many other topics were strikingly progressive for her time, providing significant parallels from which to gauge the social and legal policy issues confronting women in marriage and the family today

 Feminist Legal History: Essays on Women and the Law (New York University Press 2011) represents feminist legal historians’ efforts to define their field, by showcasing historical research and analysis that demonstrates how women were denied legal rights, how women used the law proactively to gain rights, and how, empowered by law, women worked to alter the law to try to change gendered realities.
-Encompassing two centuries of American history, thirteen original essays expose the many ways in which legal decisions have hinged upon ideas about women or gender as well as the ways women themselves have intervened in the law, from Elizabeth Cady Stanton’s notion of a legal class of gender to the deeply embedded inequities involved in Ledbetter v.
-Goodyear, a 2007 Supreme Court pay discrimination case.
+Encompassing two centuries of American history, thirteen original essays expose the many ways in which legal decisions have hinged upon ideas about women or gender as well as the ways women themselves have intervened in the law.
+An introductory chapter by editors Tracy Thomas and Tracey Jean Boisseau provides the pivotal history and theoretical context for the book.

 "Superb interdisciplinary collection . . . . [with an] illuminating introduction." — Amy Dru Stanley, Professor of History, University of Chicago